gracelawley/instructor-and-TA-notices/wifi-troubleshooting.md

 1. Delete your browser cache and then restart your browser.
     - There's *no* need to delete cookies, history, autocomplete suggestions etc.
-2. Go to your RStudio Server Home page to see an overview of your RStudio Server Pro sessions.
-Quit the session that isn't loading and add a new one. *Note: This will delete any unsaved changes in your files!*
+2. Quit the session that isn't loading and start a new one. *Note: This will delete any unsaved changes in your files!* To do so:
-    - Click on the *Home* icon in the upper right.
+    1. Click on the *Home* icon in the upper right.
+This will take your to the RStudio Server Home page where you can see an overview of your RStudio Server Pro sessions.
-    - Under *Sessions*, click *Quit* for the session that isn't loading.
+    2. Under *Sessions*, click *Quit* for the session that isn't loading.
-    - Click *New Session*.
+    3. Click *New Session*.

 # Package Installation Troubleshooting